A Detailed Understanding Of Polaris Ranger Turf Mode Issues

-If you go around researching turf mode issues on the Polaris Ranger, you’ll likely end up more confused than you started.
+If you go around researching Polaris Ranger turf mode issues, you’ll likely end up more confused than you started.
 Many people you’ll talk to might say that the newer Polaris Rangers don’t have the same turf mode issues as the older ones.
 Others might say that Polaris Ranger turf mode issues are a myth, and damaged causes while in turf mode is due to improper driving.
-We here at Everything Polaris Ranger, however, realize this is a nuanced issue.
-We know guys who’ve run thousands of miles on jacked up Rangers with monster tires, lift kits, and other performance accessories who've experienced zero issues with their machine’s turf mode.
-We also know guys who busted their turf mode on stock machines with low triple-digit milage while doing simple things like loading and unloading from flatbed trailers and enclosed toy haulers.
+We here at Everything Polaris Ranger, however, realize that this is a nuanced issue.
+We know folks who’ve run thousands of miles on jacked up Polaris Rangers with monster tires, lift kits, and other performance accessories who've experienced zero issues with their machine’s turf mode.
+We also know riders who have suffered from Polaris Ranger turf mode issues on stock machines with low triple-digit milage while doing simple things like loading and unloading from flatbed trailers and enclosed toy haulers.
 So what’s the deal?
 Is there a problem with the turf mode on the Polaris Ranger?
-And if so, what can one do to mitigate damage?
+And if so, what can one do to mitigate the risk of damage?

-The obvious truth of the power sports world is that if you go out and beat the crap out of your machine, things are bound to break.
-We know certified Polaris mechanics with over 10K miles on their Rangers that have never had even the slightest issue with their rig's turf mode.
+The obvious truth of the powersports world is that if you go out and beat the crap out of your machine, things are bound to break.
+We know certified Polaris mechanics with over 10K miles on their Rangers that have never had the slightest issue with their rig's turf mode.
 On the other hand, we also know people with barely-used trailer princesses that have gotten a taste of Polaris Ranger turf mode issues.
 What gives?

-Now if you jack your Polaris Ranger way up and put tractor tires on it, there will be added stress on the vehicle and its constituent components.
+Now if you jack your Polaris Ranger way up and put tractor tires on it, there will undoubtedly be added stress on the vehicle and its constituent components.
 This extra stress factors will then increases the likelihood of damage.
-You’ll frequently hear people bashing the reverse chain and turf mode issues, but you have to think that Polaris has been around for ages, and If they didn’t make a good quality machine they would surely be out of business.
-So yes, the turf mode is an issue, but you can’t discount operator induced issues.
+You’ll frequently hear people bashing the Polaris Ranger reverse chain and turf mode setting.
+But if you think about it, Polaris has been in business for ages, and If they didn’t make a high quality machine, they would surely be out of business by now.
+So yes, the turf mode is an issue, but you can’t discount operator-induced damage.

-A fair number of Polaris Ranger turf mode destructions can be attributed to operator error — whereby a driver engages while moving or when the side-by-side's tires are still spinning spinning.
-Even if you’re not deliberately engaging your transmission while the tires are in motion, it is possible for the solenoid to have a bad connection and lock in and out on its own, causing the gear teeth to bind, grind, or break off completely.
+A fair number of Polaris Ranger turf mode issues can be attributed to operator error — whereby a driver engages turf mode while moving or when the side-by-side's tires are still spinning spinning.
+Even if you’re not deliberately engaging your Polaris Ranger transmission while the tires are in motion, it is possible for the solenoid to have a bad connection and lock or unlock of its on volition own, causing the gear teeth to bind, grind, or break off completely.

-That and Overloading the spool on modified side-by-sides are the primary reasons that turf mode explosions occur.
-Yes there are cases where the bolts holding the turf mode components together backed out, but the only way this happen is by having a great deal of vibration.
-It does happen but not to the extent some would like to portray.
+That as well as overloading the spool on modified side-by-sides are the two primary reasons why Polaris Ranger turf mode issues occur.
+Yes there are cases where the bolts holding the turf mode components together backed out, but the only way this can occur is through excessive amounts of vibration.
+It does happen, sure, but not to the extent that some would like to portray.

-This issue of bolts backing out and busting the transmission case was the typical culprit in the older Polaris Ranger models.
-To prevent this, you must take the transmission apart and glue the turf bolts in with Loctite to prevent them from backing out.
+This issue of bolts backing out and busting the transmission case is the typical culprit for turf mode issues in older Polaris Ranger models.
+To prevent this, you must take the transmission apart and glue the turf bolts in place with Loctite to prevent them from unscrewing and falling out.
 Alternatively, you can delete the turf gear and spool all together, or install a better spool like the ones used in the Polaris RZR.

-Although the issue is less frequent in newer editions of the Polaris Ranger, it can still occur.
-Cheap components and design can cause teeth to break in the turf gear of newer Rangers, which then falls off, binds things up, and causes the transmission case to break.
+Although the issue is less prevalent in newer editions of the Polaris Ranger, it can still occur.
+Cheap components and design flaws can cause teeth to break in the turf gear of newer Rangers.
+These broken gear teeth then fall off, bind things up, and cause the transmission case to break.

-If you go online, almost all of the posts you’ll see with regards to Polaris Ranger turf mode issues involve people with huge lift kits and other aftermarket modifications, which might lead you to believe that those who leave them stock will have zero issues.
+If you go online, almost all of the posts you’ll see with regards to Polaris Ranger turf mode issues involve people with huge lift kits and other aftermarket modifications, which might lead you to believe that those with stock Rangers experience no turf mode problems.
 A long-time customer of ours used to think the same thing.
 His Ranger was completely stock, and the turf mode exploded out of nowhere.
-Luckily for him, the transmission case didn’t break as he heard it popping and brought it straight to the shop before serious damage occurred.
+Luckily for him, the transmission case didn’t break, and he heard it popping and brought it straight to the shop before serious damage occurred.
 Although this story is anecdotal, it has been corroborated by countless other Polaris Ranger riders with similar experiences.

-If you’ve busted a case and the turf mode, you’re going to need a new case.
+If you’ve busted your transmission case due to Polaris Ranger turf mode issues, you’re going to need a replacement case.
 You should also consider getting a double reverse chain upgrade, a heavy duty pinion plate, and the turf delete (spool).
-If you don’t ride high speeds, you might also want to consider a gear reduction.
+If you don’t ride at high rates of speed, you might also want to consider a Polaris Ranger gear reduction.

-For those who want to do the turf delete themselves, the turf mode comes out relatively easily in one piece, and the spool goes right back in that spot.
+For those who want to delete their Polaris Ranger turf mode themselves, the turf mode comes out relatively easily in one piece, and the spool goes right back in the exact same spot.
 It’s pretty simple if the damage has yet to occur, but getting to a split case can be a bit of a hassle.
 No matter if you have the Polaris Ranger 570, the Ranger 800, or a 1000cc Polaris Ranger, just take your time and try to remember where all the pieces go.
 You can also take pictures with your phone as you go so that you don't forget anything when the time comes to put everything back together.
-Once you pull the case apart, pull out the turf gear and drop the other in.
+Once you pull the case apart, you can pull out the turf gear and drop the replacement in.
 There is a retainer that holds the turf mode in — mounted using four Allen head bolts.
 You should be able to wiggle it out by itself.